Frank Hvam

-Frank Hvam Nielsen, known professionally as Frank Hvam (born 12 September 1970) is a Danish stand-up-comedian.
+Frank Hvam Nielsen, known professionally as Frank Hvam (born 12 September 1970) is a Danish stand-up comedian.

 Hvam was born in Viborg and grew up on a farm in Ørum Sønderlyng.
 His legal name is Nielsen, but he uses only his middle name professionally.
 After studying veterinary medicine for 3 and a half years, he dropped out to try his luck as a comedian.

 He is known for his performance as the "geek" Kenny Nickelman in the Danish sitcom Langt fra Las Vegas and as a writer and performer in the Pythonesque comedy Casper og Mandrilaftalen.
-His collaboration with Casper Christensen on Casper og Mandrilaftalen was the beginning of a writing partnership that has yielded a number of comedy productions, including a Danish version of the British Shooting Stars and seven seasons of Klovn.
+His collaboration with Casper Christensen on Casper og Mandrilaftalen was the beginning of a writing partnership that has yielded several comedy productions, including a Danish version of the British Shooting Stars and seven seasons of Klovn.

-In 2016, he joined the cast of the HBO series Game of Thrones in "The Winds of Winter", the finale of Season 6 as a Citadel maester.
+In 2016, he joined the cast of the HBO series Game of Thrones in "The Winds of Winter", the finale of Season 6, as a Citadel maester.